LIVE SESSION

 Master estimated time to completion calculation with ActivTrak

 Ready to take your project management to the next level?
 ActivTrak provides the insights and tools you need to enhance employee productivity and project outcomes.
-With our workforce analytics cloud, you'll gain visibility into your team's work patterns (including their estimated time to completion, so you can make informed decisions and optimize your resources effectively.
+Our workforce analytics software provides deep visibility into your team's work patterns — including estimated time to completion — so you can make informed decisions and optimize your resources effectively.

 Join the 9,500+ customers who trust ActivTrak's award-winning solutions to drive their success.
 Whether you're managing a hybrid or remote workforce, looking to monitor productivity, or aiming to prevent employee burnout, we have the tools you need.
 Contact our sales team today to learn more and get started on the path to realizing your organization's full potential.